Sick of It All: The Fat Wreck Chords years (1998–2004)

 In 2001, Sick of It All released their home video The Story So Far the documentary showed the bands career up to that point from their beginnings to their unexpected rise to fame, along with personal insight from band members.
 A year later a live record was released as part of Fat Wreck Chords' Live in a Dive series.
 The album showcased tracks from Sick of It All's entire career up to that point in time.
-That same year they also took part in the Deconstruction Tour.
+That same year they also took part in the Deconstruction Tour, and took part in an extensive US headlining tour with Death by Stereo, during March and April of that year.
+In late 2002 Sick of It All toured the US with Most Precious Blood, and The Program serving as support.

 2003 saw Sick of It All released their seventh studio album: Life on the Ropes.
 Kurt Morris of AllMusic wrote “Even after more than 15 years, Sick of It All's Life on the Ropes finds the band as heavy, fast, and fun as ever while still allowing plenty of room for some thoughtful lyrics.”
-They then embarked on the first leg of the “Vans Off the Wall" tour alongside The Unseen and Avenged Sevenfold.
+They then embarked on the first leg of the "Vans Off the Wall" tour alongside The Unseen and Avenged Sevenfold.
 In 2004, the band also released an album of B-sides, covers and rare tracks entitled Outtakes for the Outcast.
+In November 2004, Sick of It All headlined the Eastpak Resistance Tour supporting acts consisted of Walls of Jericho, Slapshot and Unearth.